 Let’s not forget that hummus is not only delicious but it’s healthy.
 I love all dips and anything that tastes good and is healthy is a win-win for me.
 Chickpeas have protein, olive oil has good fats, and omegas not to mention taste great with really anything.

 All you need are a few basic ingredients.
 You can either cook dry chickpeas or use canned chickpeas.
 I prefer soaking dry chickpeas overnight, then boiling them for about an hour.

 One tip to smooth hummus is to remove the outer skins once cooked.
 Many can argue if there is a difference, I personally think there is.
-If you take the time to remove the skins you will have a super smooth velvety hummus.
+If you take the time to remove the skins you will have super smooth velvety hummus.
 This step is completely optional and if you skip it you can still have a pretty smooth hummus.

 One way to remove the skins is to pinch the skin of the peas once they are cooked and cool enough to touch.
 Or, you can add a tsp of baking soda to the water of the chickpeas before it comes to a boil.
 This helps the skins come off while boiling.
 Whatever you do, do NOT throw in baking soda while the water is boiling.
 I made that mistake while in a rush one day.
 Not good, water overflowed everywhere.
 So, add baking soda to the water while it is cold and add chickpeas then bring to a boil 🙂

-Since hummus is pretty bland you can top it with almost anything and serve with bread, crackers, or sliced vegetables.
-I usually serve with pita chips or any cracker I have on hand.
+You can top this homemade hummus recipe with almost anything and serve it with bread, crackers, or sliced vegetables.
+I usually serve it with pita chips or any cracker I have on hand.

 What is your favorite way to eat hummus??